bespokewd1/BespokeAgency/src/content/blog/5-key-lessons-i-learned-while-starting-my-web-agency-with-just-2-clients.md

 date: 2024-11-01T05:28:00.000Z
 tags:
   - post
-image: /assets/images/blog/about2.jpg
+image: /assets/images/blog/man-working-in-a-dark-room.jpg
 imageAlt: change photo pls ty
 ---
 5 Key Lessons I Learned While Starting My Web Agency with Just 2 Clients

 Starting a small business—like a web agency—isn’t easy, especially when you're kicking things off with just a couple of clients and a lot of big ideas.
 I’ve learned quite a few valuable lessons in this journey so far—here are five that have been essential in helping me grow and stay motivated, even on the toughest days!

-1. Don’t Overthink – Just Get Started!
+<h3>1.
+Don’t Overthink – Just Get Started!</h3>

 It’s easy to get wrapped up in planning every little detail.
 I spent a lot of time looking into different business models and thinking about what my web design agency would look like.
 During this time, I worried about costs and the chance of losing money on my tools.
 I even spent hours feeling unhappy with my designs and business plans.
 In the end, I realized that no amount of planning can really get you fully ready.